hy2k/pathlib-ts/README.md

-# path-lib
+# pathlib-ts

 Pathlib for TypeScript — a pragmatic, async-first port of CPython's `pathlib`.

-path-lib brings the convenience and expressiveness of Python's `pathlib` to the JavaScript/TypeScript ecosystem.
+pathlib-ts brings the convenience and expressiveness of Python's `pathlib` to the JavaScript/TypeScript ecosystem.
 It provides PurePath classes for pure path manipulation and Path classes for filesystem operations, with async-first APIs plus synchronous counterparts.

 ## Why this project exists